holmes89/links-api/README.md

 # Links API
-Keep track of books to read and organize them by subject
+Keep track of links to read and organize them by subject

 ## What problem will this solve?